balladeer/effective-enigma/burrow/content/03_twist.md

 Ágdá stopped as we passed an intersecting hallway to the right.
 She reached her hand out across my chest.

-"Hold up."
+"Wait."

-The hall, the lights, the branching intersection, it all looked unremarkable.
+The hall, the lights, the branching intersection, everything looked unremarkable.
 Shelves of abandoned equipment lined either side of side-hall, untouched in years.

 Ágdá stepped between the nearest two shelves, enough room for a single human, but not quite enough for the two of us.